ashish-yadav11/clipdaemon/README.md

 Clone the repository and run
 ```
 cd clipdaemon
-make
+make install clean
 ```
-Make sure that `~/.local/bin` is in your PATH environment variable, as it is the default installation destination.
+Make sure that `$HOME/.local/bin` is in your PATH environment variable, as it is the default installation destination (read the Makefile).